VaccineAndDrugEvaluationCentre/code-diary-sas/demo/output-coder.md

 * 1.1:70 Essential definitions for the text-parsing regex.

 # Stata
-* 1.s1:1 Just an example of Stata comments
+* 1.s1:6 Just an example of Stata comments
-* 1.s1:8 A one-line Stata command
+* 1.s1:13 A one-line Stata command
+* 1.s1:15 Test the include/run/do parsing
+* 1.s1.16:1 This file husk does nothing except help with testing the `include` call...
+* 1.s1.17:1 This file husk does nothing except help with testing the `run` call...
+* 1.s1.18:1 This file husk does nothing except help with testing the `do` call...